HOOLIGANISM

 2010 St. Peter’s College Colombo vs Isipathana College Colombo, Schools Rugby Knockout semifinal at CR & FC Grounds

-Spectators started throwing objects on to the playing field and referee was forced to call off the game.
-St. Peter’s College was leading at the time match was called off.
+Spectators started throwing objects onto the playing field and the referee was forced to call off the game.
+St. Peter’s College was leading at the time the match was called off.

 (Later St. Peter’s College was awarded the match by the Schools Rugby Association and they were scheduled to play the finals against Royal College at the Royal Sports Complex.
 However the final was suspended at the last minute by the authorities due to a court order obtained by Isipathana College.
 The two teams, St. Peter’s College and Royal College, however still played the game albeit as a friendly encounter, with St Peter’s College winning 29–27.
 After two years, the court case was dismissed and the two schools – St. Peter’s College and Royal College were jointly awarded the Schools Knockout Championship Trophy)